 adb shell input keyevent KEYCODE_POWER

 Finally, it’s time to wrap up this tutorial before it becomes tiresome.
 I tried to include all working methods to wake up the Android phone’s screen without using the power button.
-If you have any suggestion that can make this tutorial better, please let me know.
+If you have any suggestions that can make this tutorial better, please let me know.